How To Deal With Reoccuring UTI's

 Yes, some women are genetically more likely to develop UTIs.
 This is due to the fact that some people are born with cell receptors that bacteria stick to better, making it easier for bacteria to enter the urethra and cause a UTI.

-It could be down to your immune system
+it could be down to your immune system

 If you have a weaker immune system, for example, caused by a condition such as diabetes, this could make you more prone to developing a UTI since your body is less likely to be able to fight off the infection.